Santa Fe Century - Gainesville Cycling Club

 All persons under the age of 18 must be accompanied by an adult at all times while participating in the events.

-• The centuries are mass starts with police escorts.
-Stay behind the escort.
+• The centuries are mass starts.
+When there is a police or SAG escort stay behind the escort.

 • Don’t ride more than two abreast.
 When traffic must slow to move around you, ride single file.
 [Florida Statutes 316.2065 (6)]